R3curs1on/SpamOrHamEnronDataset/README.md

     A sample email is tested, and the model predicts whether it's spam or ham.

 Installation:
+Clone this Repository or download it.
 Install the required libraries:

 `pip install pandas numpy scikit-learn`
+`pip install Flask joblib flask-cors google-api-python-client google-auth google-auth-oauthlib`

 Load the dataset: